nyer/nyer.github.io/_posts/2013-04-15-how-to-set-contenttype-for-freemarker.md

 	request.setContentType("application/vnd.ms-excel;charset=utf-8")

-However, when we request the action, we find that the content-type of the response is `text/html`, that doesn't work.
+When we have a request, we find that the content-type of the response is `text/html`, and that doesn't work.
 What is wrong with that?
 Well, i dig the freemarker servlet, and i found some source code:

 	Object attrContentType = template.getCustomAttribute("content_type");